cl-model-languages/cl-prolog2/README.md

-This library provides a transpiler from S-expression to [ISO-standardized](https://www.iso.org/standard/21413.html) Prolog language, and the sub-libraries that invoke Stat-of-the-Art Prolog compilers such as SWI-prolog, XSB, Yap.
+This library provides a transpiler from S-expression to [ISO-standardized](https://www.iso.org/standard/21413.html) Prolog language, and the sub-libraries that invoke State-of-the-Art Prolog compilers such as SWI-prolog, XSB, Yap.

 * https://github.com/guicho271828/cl-prolog.swi